 SOME OF THE BEST 2016 ENDURANCE ROAD BIKES WITH DISC BRAKES

-If you are looking to buy a new road bike in 2016 for endurance riding and events, I strongly encourage you to buy one with hydraulic controlled disc brakes rather than traditional cable controlled rim brakes.
+If you are looking to buy a new road bike for endurance riding and events, I strongly encourage you to buy one with hydraulic controlled disc brakes rather than traditional cable controlled rim brakes.
 These ‘road disc bikes’ offer enthusiast level roadies superior speed, braking and versatility when compared to rim brake bikes and the range of road disc endurance bikes available this year from the leading brands gives you as much choice, and in some cases more, as those in their rim brake lines.

 WHAT YOU NEED TO KNOW